 - Turning away from the past sin and turning back to the obedience of God’s Instructions!

 Mental acknowledgement and regret of sin is not enough and is completely useless if you continue in disobedience/sin/lawlessness.
 Obedience to God’s Instructions/Laws is doing what is “right” in the eyes of God, i.e., ‘Righteousness’.

 Romans 2:13 for not the hearers of the law [are] righteous before God, but the doers of the law shall be declared righteous

 Today’s mainstream definition of ‘repentance’ is solely an emotional, esoteric feeling of sorrow or guilt.
 It has become the simplistic event of confession alone without the deliberate action of stopping the sin.
-“Repentance” has been redefined as ‘a feeling‘ and a false understanding of salvation/deliverance, rather than a “change-of-mind and conduct worthy of a changed-heart, and the abhorrence of sin“.
+“Repentance” has been redefined as ‘a feeling‘, rather than a “change-of-mind and conduct worthy of a changed-heart, and the abhorrence of sin“.

 The vast majority of mainstream Christianity believes repentance is, ‘I’m sorry I sinned‘ and the ‘regret’ is enough because, “well, I’m saved so Jesus forgives me even if I keep sinning”… this is complete nonsense, and totally unscriptural!